 CRM integration via API

-This feature will most certainly come in handy if you’re planning to build a CRM from scratch to offer SaaS solutions to other companies.
+This feature will most certainly come in handy if you’re planning to build a CRM application from scratch to offer SaaS solutions to other companies.
 Why?
 Some companies use custom software.
 The ability to integrate your CRM into that software will eliminate the hassle of transferring data manually, which, in turn, will radically decrease the number of mistakes made and free more time for managers.

 If you’re making a CRM system for your own company and your managers use other software, it will also be beneficial to create APIs and link that existing software to your CRM tool.